Key Takeaways

 - Capacity headroom: model libraries grow.
 Buy more NAS capacity than you think you need today — re-sizing a RAID array later is disruptive.

-⚠️Warning: Because the 2026 memory-chip shortage moved SSD prices, every figure in this guide is a May 2026 snapshot.
-Open the current retailer listing before buying, and compare the Samsung and WD drives on the day — the better value alternates.
+⚠️Warning: Because the 2026 memory-chip shortage moved SSD prices, every figure in this guide is a July 2026 snapshot.
+Open the current retailer listing before buying, and compare the Samsung 990 Pro, WD Black SN850X, and Crucial T705 on the day — the better value alternates.

 Common Mistakes When Buying Storage for Local AI Models